flycheck/flycheck/doc/languages.rst

    .. seealso::

+      :gh:`purcell/flycheck-package`
-      The extension :gh:`purcell/flycheck-package` adds a syntax checker which checks for violations of Emacs Lisp packaging conventions.
+         Flycheck extension which adds a syntax checker to check for violation of Emacs Lisp library headers and packaging conventions.

+      :infonode:`(elisp)Library Headers`
+         Information about library headers for Emacs Lisp files.

 .. supported-language:: Erlang